AdobeDocs/journey-optimizer-learn.en/help/tutorial-identity-stitching/trigger-journey-on-user-login.md

 * Publish the journey

 ## How the journey is triggered

->[!NOTE]
->
-> The journey is triggered when the event payload sent via the Web SDK, matches what is configured in the journey.
+The journey is triggered when the event payload sent via the Web SDK, matches what is configured in the journey.
 In this example, the event and event type is **UserLoggedIn**